Theatre Music

 Harrods stores night time illumination's

-Harrods of Knightsbridge is the most famous store in the world, although it began life in 1834 in the East End of London founded by Charles Henry Harrod, who set up his wholesale grocery shop in Stepney, specialising in tea.
-In 1849, to capitalise on the Great Exhibition of 1851 close by at Hyde Park, he took over a small shop in Knightsbridge on the site of the current store.
-From humble beginnings employing just two assistants and a messenger, Harrods son Charles built up the store and taking over the adjoining buildings and employing 100 staff by 1880.
-The stores fortunes were to change in 1883, when it burnt to the ground just before Christmas, with the good name at stake Harrods fulfilled all the Christmas deliveries on time and made a record profit for the store.
-Harrods was sold by the family in 1889 and became a public company.
-The new Managing Director Richard Burbidge, introduced the worlds first escalator installed in 1898 and they had to give brandy to the nervous customers when they reached the top.
-Still on the same site in Knightsbridge Harrods is the worlds most luxurious department store, and on every visitors must do list.
+Harrods of Knightsbridge is the most famous store in the world, although it began life in the East End of London during 1834.
+Founded by Charles Henry Harrod, who set up his wholesale grocery shop in Stepney, specialising in tea.
+During 1849, to capitalise on the Great Exhibition of London of 1851, which was held in Hyde Park, Harrod took over a small shop in Knightsbridge on the site of the current store.
+From humble beginnings employing just two assistants and a messenger, Harrods son Charles built up the store taking over the adjoining buildings and employing one hundred staff by 1880.

 liberty stores